Nadeem-Abdelkader/Firewall-CRUD/README.md

 ## How to Setup and Run

-1. Clone the git repository [here](https://github.com/Nadeem-Abdelkader/Firewall-CRUD).
+1. Clone or download the git repository [here](https://github.com/Nadeem-Abdelkader/Firewall-CRUD).
 2. Naviagte to the cloned repository
 3. Run the following command to to install all dependencies